Blind to Position, Biased in Language: Probing Mid-Layer Representational Bias in Vision-Language Encoders for Zero-Shot Language-Grounded Spatial Understanding: Method Details

-This suggests that the feature negation can serve as a proxy for semantic opposition, providing an effective mechanism at a low cost for enhancing the model's spatial reasoning.
-Our raw spatial map ($\mathcal{M}^{l}=(\mathcal{M}^{l}_{ij})_{1 \leq i,j \leq p}$) can be found in Figure~\ref{fig:maps} across different backbones.
-The final interpolated, clustered spatial map, \texttt{CoMap}, using different exit layers can also be observed in Figure~\ref{fig:layer_ablation}.
+This indicates that the sign inversion directly counteracts the observed anti-correlation between foreground patch features and the query direction, providing a low-cost mechanism for recovering foreground-localized responses.
+Our raw spatial map ($\mathcal{M}^{l}=(\mathcal{M}^{l}_{ij})_{1 \leq i,j \leq p}$) can be found in \cref{fig:maps} across different VLE backbones.
+The final interpolated, spatial map, \texttt{P-Map}, constructed using different layers, can also be observed in \cref{fig:layer_ablation}.

-\paragraph{Method -- Stage 2: Mask Selection via Clustered Context-Aware Spatial Map (\texttt{CoMap}).} During the clustering process, our algorithm first creates a binary mask ($\mathcal{B}$) by thresholding the input continuous spatial map ($\mathcal{M}$) to identify all relevant patches (line 1).
-An output cluster map ($\mathcal{C}$) is initialized with all zeros, and a counter ($l$) is also initialized to 0 (line 2).
-Then, each patch coordinate in the binary mask is iterated to find and assign a label to an unlabeled, active patch, which serves as the seed for a new cluster (lines 3-7).
-The algorithm then initiates a Breadth-First Search (BFS) from the seed, which continues as long as the queue ($\mathcal{Q}$) is not empty, to progressively label all patches belonging to the same connected component.
-Note that the number of automatically generated clusters from our \texttt{CoMap} ($k$) may differ per sample.